-- > How do other players perceive the game? - > How do these perceptions affect the play? - > Which perceptions would you like to keep? - > Which ones would you like to change? - > Do you want the game to be more transparent or more opaque?
+- How do other players perceive the game?

+- How do these perceptions affect the play?

+- > Which perceptions would you like to preserve?

+- > Which ones would you like to change?

+- Do you want the game to be transparent or opaque?

 10.5 Questions to Change the Scope